Kssonety/Spot3DiSify/README.md

 3. If you got a .CIA file, use FBI to install it onto your homescreen.

 4. If you got a .3DSX file, open Homebrew Launcher and run the 3dsx file from there.

+## Controls

+D-PAD Left/Right = Skip

+D-PAD Up/Down = Volume

+## Features

+Allows for playing .OGG files from the /3ds/Spot3DiSify/music/ folder.

+Will allow for online songs directly from Spotify.